• The Engagement Ring Saga: When You Don’t Like The Ring

 It’s hard because on the one hand I felt like an ungrateful, spoilt brat for even considering changing the ring and on the other I felt justified in my decision to tell Zee about my doubts and asking to change the ring.
 Which I did a few days later…

-After the excitement of our boat trip, we rushed back to the hotel, ringing our closest family and friends, taking numerous photos…many of me showing off the ring!!! {It was actually too big for my finger so we’d spoken about getting it resized when we got back to London.}
+After the excitement of our boat trip, we rushed back to the hotel, ringing our closest family and friends, taking numerous photos…many of me showing off the ring!!!
+(It was actually way too big for my finger so we'd spoken about getting it resized when we got back to London).

-This ring shot below was my idea…oh the shame!
+This cringeworthy ring shot below was my idea. *Hangs head in shame.*

 Then I left the ring in it’s special little box, in our hotel room, while we went out for our celebratory dinner in Amalfi town.
 When we got back to the room, I opened the ring box again, hoping to see the ring in a new light, with fresh eyes but my heart sank because I knew for certain that I couldn’t happily wear it for the rest of my life.
 I’d always be settling for a ring that just wasn’t ‘me’.